Beaches, Pools & Water Parks

 We provide guidance to Operators on health and safety issues.
 Environmental Health staff:

-• Issue permits and inspect beaches, pools, and water parks annually
+• Issue permits and inspects beaches, pools, and water parks annually

 • Review safety plans, lifeguard credentials, and water quality reports for regulation compliance